 - 1. The Provider must have demonstrated experience providing Case Management in a health and human services setting. - 2.
 The Provider must be licensed to operate a business in the State of South Carolina and be in good standing with the State and counties served. - 3.
 Upon application, the provider must demonstrate knowledge of the SC long-term care continuum and community resources. - 4.
 The Provider must have four (4) or more employees, two (2) of which must be a licensed Social Worker; or have a Bachelor's degree or Master's degree with at least two years of assessment and care planning experience with clients.
 Independent providers contracted prior to September 1, 2016, may continue to provide case management activities to participants served under this waiver. - 5.
 The Provider must be capable of providing case management services in the entire geographical area of at least one (1) CLTC Regional Office.
-The Provider must not refuse to accept cases within its area of service based on geographical location. - 6.
-The Provider and its staff must be independent of the service delivery system and not a provider of services that could be incorporated into a CLTC participant's plan of care ("conflict free case management").
+The Provider must not refuse to accept cases within its area of service based on geographical location.

+- 6. The Provider and its staff must be independent of the service delivery system and not a provider of services that could be incorporated into a CLTC participant's plan of care ("conflict free case management").
 These services include, but are not limited to, CLTC waiver services, home health services, and hospice services.
-CLTC is the final decision authority regarding questions concerning conflict free case management.

-- 7. The Provider must provide all supplies, tools, equipment, and technology necessary for its Case Managers and Case Management Supervisors to carry out case management functions.
+CLTC is the final decision authority regarding questions concerning conflict free case management. - 7.
+The Provider must provide all supplies, tools, equipment, and technology necessary for its Case Managers and Case Management Supervisors to carry out case management functions.
 SCDHHS will post equipment requirements in the "Help" section of Phoenix. - 8.
 The Provider will ensure that Case Managers and Case Management Supervisors do not serve members of their own families. - 9.
-The Provider must ensure that its Case Managers and Case Management Supervisors meet all conditions in the Conduct of Service.

 Provider agencies must be housed in an office that is in a commercial zone.
 Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a case management provider.
-Requirements for agencies not in commercial locations include all of the following:
+Requirements for agencies not in commercial locations include all of the following: - a.

-- a.
 Has a county/municipal zoning permit to operate a business in a residential setting if required - b.
 Holds appropriate business licenses - c.
-Meets applicable county/municipal, mixed-use zoning guidelines for a home-based business in a primarily residential neighborhood - d.
+Meets applicable county/municipal, mixed-use zoning guidelines for a homebased business in a primarily residential neighborhood - d.
 Has a business entrance door which is separate from a residential living area - e.
 Uses office space devoted entirely for the business; space must be enclosed and have a locking door which uses a different key from other locks in the home - f.
 Has an outside business sign conforming to county/municipal sign and zoning codes for its neighborhood